-Today's Rocky Road Ice Cream-Inspired Cake is fantastically flavorful, with moist chocolate cake layers filled with chocolate buttercream, ganache, chocolate chips, almonds, and marshmallows!
+Today's ice cream-inspired Rocky Road Cake is fantastically flavorful.
+You will love its moist chocolate cake layers filled with chocolate buttercream, ganache, chocolate chips, almonds, and marshmallows!

 This memorable dessert is sure to become an instant favorite of family and friends- and it is easy to make!

 While we are featuring a rich chocolate doctored cake mix recipe (as used in our Candy Bar Cake), you can substitute one of our scratch chocolate cakes if you'd like!
 Our Chocolate Sour Cream Cake, Milk Chocolate Cake, or Chocolate Velvet Cake would all be great choices.

 There are a few different stories about the origins of Rocky Road Ice Cream .
 One popular version is that it was created in the 1920s by ice cream maker William Dreyer.

 He took inspiration from Joseph Edy's candy creation, and incorporated chocolate, marshmallows, and nuts into chocolate ice cream.

 Not long after, the stock market crashed in 1929, and the ice cream was called Rocky Road, "to give consumers something to smile about".

 How to Make Rocky Road Cake

 You can find our full, printable cake recipe further down in this post, but here is a quick rundown of our steps.

 For the Chocolate Cake